 Comparing TMG and FE estimators, we first note that in line with the theory, the FE estimator performs very well under uncorrelated heterogeneity but is badly biased when heterogeneity is correlated.
 Further, this bias does not diminish if $n$ and $T$ are increased.
-When heterogeneity is correlated, the FE estimator also exhibits substantial size distortions which tend to get accentuated as $n$ is increased for a given $T$.
-In contrast, the TMG estimator is robust to the choice of $\rho _{\beta }$ and delivers size around the 5 per cent nominal level in all cases.\footnote{ Increasing $PR^{2}$ from $0.2$ to $0.4$ does not affect the bias and RMSE of the FE estimator, but results in a higher degree of size distortion under correlated heterogeneity.
-Compare the results summarized in the right panel of Table \ref{tab:T_d1_c13_arx_chi2_tex0} and Table \ref {tab:T_d1_c24_arx_chi2_tex0}, respectively, in the online supplement.}
+The simulated bias of the FE estimator in the case where $T=k=2$ and $n=1,000$ amounts to $0.354$, which is close to the analytical result presented in Section \ref{DGP}.
+When heterogeneity is correlated, the FE estimator also exhibits substantial size distortions, which tend to get accentuated as $n$ is increased for a given $ T $.
+In contrast, the TMG estimator is robust to the choice of $\psi _{\beta _{1}}$ and delivers size very close to the assumed five per cent level. \footnote{ Increasing $PR^{2}$ from $0.2$ to $0.4$ does not affect the bias and RMSE of the FE estimator but results in a higher degree of size distortion under correlated heterogeneity.
+See the results summarized in the right panel of Table \ref{tab:T_d1_c12_chi2_tex0} and Table \ref{tab:T_d1_c34_chi2_tex0} in the online supplement.}